AathiSankarA/FaceRecognition/README.md

 * install requirements
 * edit .env (if required)
 * start flask server (flask run)
-* go th the web interface using the like
+* go th the web interface using the link